 “The Draft Plan seeks to provide members of the community with access to a range of quality facilities for community gathering, with suitable spaces to deliver services, programs and activities that contribute to a connected and culturally vibrant regional city.”

-Written by the team at Hawkridge Entertainment Services, the Draft Community and Cultural Facilities Plan was developed through a number of key actions including;
+The team at Hawkridge Entertainment Services developed the Draft Community and Cultural Facilities Plan through a number of key actions including;

 - Discussions with key stakeholders across the LGA;